usmanklodhi/kenlm-model-training/README.md

 4. **Preprocessing (Optional)**:
    - Upload your training dataset (text file or compressed file).
    - Compression command: `bzip2 <input-file.txt>`.
+   - Tokenization: Use the GPT2TokenizerFast from Hugging Face Transformers library to tokenize the text data.
+This step converts the text into tokens suitable for training with models like GPT-2.

 5. **Training the Model**:
    - Use the provided function to train a language model.